daleroberts/datacube-2nd-order-stats/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0) ![Release](https://img.shields.io/badge/Release-Private-ff69b4.svg)

-*Note: please do not release this code repository or details of the methodology to people outside of GA until the research paper is public.
-It is fine to release output products.*

 This [datacube-stats](https://github.com/GeoscienceAustralia/datacube-stats) plug-in generates outputs to robustly understand variation in the landscape.
 These results have been preliminarily published/presented at IGARS 2018 in [this paper](https://github.com/daleroberts/datacube-2nd-order-stats/raw/master/docs/IGARS2018-2ndOrderStats.pdf).

 The core concept of our approach is to extend the classic concept of [median absolute deviation](https://en.wikipedia.org/wiki/Median_absolute_deviation) to the multidimensional case by replacing the absolute value in the definition by a vector distance.
 There are many possible choices for vector distances and we choose three that are structurally different.
 These are the [cosine distance](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.distance.cosine.html), the [Euclidean distance](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.distance.euclidean.html#scipy.spatial.distance.euclidean), and the [Bray-Curtis distance](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.distance.braycurtis.html#scipy.spatial.distance.braycurtis).